justeattakeaway/pie/apps/pie-docs/src/engineers/contributing.md

 ### Can I make a custom implementation for a component that already exists?

 No. We suggest that you raise a feature request using our **#help-designsystem** Slack channel.
-Please, make sure you use the Propose Feature workflow to describe your needs.
+Please make sure you use the Propose Feature workflow to describe your needs.

 Once submitted, we will discuss how they can be met by using (or extending) an existing component.